I have heard countless times people asking what is there to do in Egypt? What does Egypt have to offer for this or that kind of traveler?

 Bio: Mina Mahrous is an Egyptian young guy who is trying to follow his dreams of travelling and witnessing the world rather than the conventional dictated future for people his age in Egypt.
 Mina blogs about Egypt, his dreams and travel as seen from a Middle Eastern/Egyptian eye.
 Follow Mina on his blog Someday I’ll be There or become a fan on facebook to follow along the adventure that is still in the making!

-More posts for Egypt and Northern Africa
+More Egypt and North Africa Tips

 What places would you recommend to visit in Egypt and why?
+Let us know in the comments!

-This is great!
+1. This is great!
 I really want to visit Egypt but keep being told that it’s dangerous, dirty etc. I’m glad you’re setting everyone straight!
 Climbing Mt Sinai sounds incredible.
 Do you think Eid Al Adha is a good time to visit?

 Hey Velvet, It is not as dangerous as the news make it look like!
 Actually with just the normal common sense, avoiding the protests for example if there were any, then you shall be fine!